-IS YOUR WORK READY?
+IS YOUR WORK READY FOR SALE?

 You cannot do everything.

-Narrow your focus and define your style.
+Narrow your focus and define your style

 Full or Part Time?
 Wholesale, Retail or Consignment?